What to do in Te Anau, gateway to the wilds of Fiordland

 Te Anau is a small farming town that would be almost totally unremarkable — except for the fact it’s the last town on the road to Milford Sound.

-• The trip in to Milford Sound isn’t as gruelling as it is from Queenstown (two hours versus four hours drive).
+Although you can visit the wilds of Fiordland on a day trip from Queenstown, staying in Te Anau means the trip to Milford Sound isn’t as gruelling (two hours versus four hours drive).

-• It’s a pretty laid back place.
-Which means it’s unpretentious and no frills.
-Don’t expect the boutique coffee roasters and fine dining you would find in Queenstown.
-But enjoy the sight of locals stomping around in gumboots.
+You won’t get the boutique coffee roasters and fine dining you would find in Queenstown, but you can enjoy the sight of locals stomping around in gumboots.

 As always, these are my selections based on the small businesses I love, the awesome places to eat, and the little things that make a place memorable.
 This isn’t the most comprehensive run down of things to do in Te Anau.